Safety

 general hazards

-One of three types of confined space hazards.
+A category of confined space hazards, distinct from atmospheric and physical hazards.
 General hazards may be mechanical, communication, or entry and exit hazards.

 ground fault interrupters